countzero/windows_manage_large_language_models/README.md

 # Hint: Ideally this should be located on a different
 # physical drive to improve the quantization speed.
 CACHE_DIRECTORY=.\cache

-# Automatic removal of intermediate files in the cache directory.
-CLEAN_CACHE=True

 #
 # Comma separated list of quantization types.